 Over against those metaphors we have the theological concept that Jesus is now our Sabbath rest.
 This idea ideally requires a level of detail that is out of scope for this article, but let me try to provide a short explanation.
 A careful study of Genesis 2:1-3 in its original language reveals that the true Sabbath is not the keeping of a special day but rather the ending of a specific effort.
 That is what

-Zach seems to overlook the fact that the New Testament repeats the same Old Covenant commandments about homosexuality but treats the Sabbath in a whole different way.
+The New Testament repeats the Old Covenant commandments about homosexuality but treats the Sabbath in a whole different way.
 In the New Testament, we read many accounts of Jesus challenging the Jews about the heart of Sabbath and even bringing a new meaning to it.
 (Matt 12:1-12, Mark 2:27-28, Mark 3:1-6, Luke 6:1-11, Luke 13:10-17, Luke 14:1-6, John 5:16-18, John 7:21-24, John 9:13-17) Bear in mind that at the time Jesus spoke these words, the old covenant was still in effect.
 But Jesus spoke them knowing that shortly, upon His resurrection, the Torah would be fulfilled and the New Covenant would begin.
 And at that time Jesus would become our Sabbath rest in the original Hebrew sense of “the ending of a specific effort”.